Homeless outreach workers honored; plan to find permanent housing for hundreds advances

 At first glance, he thought the woman might be dead.

 “All she had was a blanket,” Parette said.
-“She was just laying on the trail with her feet out into the trail.”
+“She was just lying on the trail with her feet out into the trail.”

 Councilor Lori Decter Wright read a proclamation signed by Mayor G.T.
 Bynum and all nine city councilors declaring Friday “Homeless Outreach Workers Day” in Tulsa.